 The right accounting practice management software will be able to integrate with your accounting software for a variety of reasons.
-For example, if you are currently performing financial work for a client, completing various tasks for your client within your accounting software can trigger these tasks to be marked as completed within the practice management tool.
+For example, tasks completed for a client in your accounting software can automatically be marked as done in the practice management tool.

-This means your staff can quickly move onto the next task without having to go into a separate program to mark their task as completed and move on to the next.
-This is just another way of showing how accounting practice management software will reduce manual data entry and reconcile accounts faster with automatic sync and data integration.
+This means your staff can quickly proceed to the next task without using a separate program to mark tasks as completed.
+This demonstrates how accounting practice management software can reduce manual data entry and accelerate account reconciliation through automatic sync and data integration.

 The right software will also be able to import and export files to keep all of your data up to date (such as bills, invoices, and payments).

-Examples of tools desired by these mid-sized companies include billing and tasking, workflow management, and easy time tracking in an online timesheet format–whether through desktop methods or mobile devices.
+Examples of tools desired by these mid-sized companies include billing and tasking, workflow management, and easy time tracking in online timesheets–whether through desktop or mobile devices.

 Larger accounting firms may need software with user access and permissions control to manage information accessibility based on staff roles.
 For instance, while a bookkeeper may not require access to employee productivity reports, such details could be reserved for upper management.

 Team members may benefit from collaboration tools that centralize all client and team communication.
 Checkpoints can be implemented in the communication chain to review content before it’s sent to clients, preventing the spread of misinformation.